pinga-lab/tesseroid-variable-density/code/README.md

 # Source code for producing the results and figures

-The code is divided between Python modules in `mypackage` and Jupyter notebooks in `notebooks`.
+The code is divided between Python modules in `tesseroid-density` and Jupyter notebooks in `notebooks`.
 The modules implement the methodology and code that is reused in different applications.
 This code is tested using `pytest` with the test code in `tests`.
 The notebooks perform the data analysis and processing and generate the figures for the paper.

 The `Makefile` automates all processes related to executing code.
 Run the following to perform all actions from building the software to